 Each month Dharma Rain Zen Center offers introductory workshops on Zen practice that are open to all without charge.
 “Zen Meditation” covers the essentials of zazen (sitting meditation).
 “Starting A Practice” describes how to bring zazen practice into daily life with an explanation of the forms used in the zendo and during services.
+“Basic Buddhist Teachings” discusses the basic teachings of Buddhism.

 Introductory workshops are shown on the schedule, categorized under “Classes & Workshops”.

-Workshop: Zen Meditation
+Intro to Zen Meditation

-Workshop: Starting A Practice
+Starting A Practice

 This workshop offers tips on starting a practice.
 It emphasizes the way we can cultivate insight by looking at our own actions in the light of the Buddhist Precepts, the importance of compassion in Zen practice, and how the principles of meditation apply to every activity.
 Some time is spent on the forms used at the Zen Center.
 This includes an explanation of the altar and other items found in the zendo (meditation hall), and the use of chanting, bowing, and other practices encountered during retreats and services.